learn-co-curriculum/react-hooks-forms-submit/README.md

 }
 ```

-We don't have a server to send our data to, but to demonstrate submission, we
+Since we don't have a server to send our data to, let's remove our
+`sendFormDataSomewhere()` function.
+Instead, we'll demonstrate submission by
-could modify our `Form` component to list out submissions, storing them in
+modifying our `Form` component to access submitted values from state and list
-state:
+them in the DOM:

 ```jsx
 import React, { useState } from "react";